ERPLibre/ERPLibre/docker/README.md

 ## Files representations

-- Dockerfile.base: This Dockerfile represent the base Docker image layer reused by other child layers
+- Dockerfile.base: This Dockerfile represents the base Docker image layer reused by other child layers.
 - Dockerfile.dev: This Dockerfile is specialized in development.
 - Dockerfile.prod{pkg,src}: Dockerfile.prod.\* is a Docker image specialized for production systems.
-Dockerfile.prod.pkg reuse official Debian files from Odoo.com.
-Dockerfile.prod.src fetch the Odoo source code as the ERPLibre runtime.
+Dockerfile.prod.pkg reuses official Debian files from Odoo.com.
+Dockerfile.prod.src fetches the Odoo source code as the ERPLibre runtime.

 ## Getting started